AguaClara/Dissolved-Gas-Fall2018-DEPRECATED/Research Reports/Final_Report.md

 ## Methods

-Although the subteam has not yet begun experimentation, the methods of determining the reactor parameters and fabrication details are described in this section. [**reframe so more clear for a future reader**]
+In this section, the methods of determining the reactor's parameters and the details of fabrication can be found.
+The subteam needed to determine the porosity of the sand bed, the average dimensions of the sand grains, and the average cross sectional area of the pipe.

+The fabrication details section describes the composition of the reactor and how the subteam constructed the reactor.

 ### Determining Reactor Parameters